Daily Practice for Staying Human: Same Rhythm, Different System.

 1. Move something.

-Not to burn.
+Not to exercise.
 To listen.
 To circulate.
 To feel.

-This might be a strength set, a stretch, a walk, a tremble.
+This might be something that strengthens, a stretch, a walk, a tremble.

 2. Breathe with attention.